Santa Monica Estate Planning Attorney

 Sometimes, life circumstances require that one person be placed under the care of another.
 When it’s time to make tough decisions, our firm has the sensitivity and understanding to help make this transition smooth and beneficial.

 When an adult must be placed under someone’s care, this caretaker becomes the conservator.
 Being a conservator is a big job with much responsibility.
 You must take control of nearly every aspect of someone’s life.
 Financial decisions, health matters, employment, travel, and more are now under your supervision.
 If you take on this role, you will need continued legal assistance and guidance.
-Allow our firm to care for you as you care for someone you love.
+Allow our Santa Monica estate planning lawyer to care for you as you care for someone you love.

 Courts are serious about granting conservatorship.
 Health professionals must prove that the adult is incapacitated.
 Although this person may be functional, they cannot care for themselves.
 Allow our firm to review the facts of your situation.
 We can help evaluate the person in question.
 When it becomes clear that they need a conservator, Mr. Port can help present your case to the court.